bassyboi/Tornado-ground-scoring/README.md

 - **Storm filter**: Optionally gate the entire run on a catalog of historical storm reports.
 Provide a CSV file with at least the event timestamp, hazard type, and coordinates.
 When enabled, the pipeline loads the catalog, keeps events that intersect the AOI (with an optional distance buffer) within the specified post-event window, exports them to GeoJSON, and aborts early when no qualifying storm days are found.
+Add the optional `auto_backfill_*` keys to slide the post-event window forward or backward (e.g., for backfilling newly reported storms) until qualifying events are discovered.
+The storm filter can also auto-scrape NOAA/IEM Local Storm Reports so the catalog stays fresh without manual downloads.

 ### Storm-filter workflow